new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

 Today, I know those feelings came from one main thing: unrealistic expectations about life after baby.

 Because there is so much about motherhood that no one talks about.
+Not in prenatal classes, not in antenatal classes, and not on Google.

 Every mum learns the unspoken parts the hard way.